 Assuming that you are using a normal size cue, for a 6-foot pool table to fit into a room, you will need the room to measure 16-feet by 13-feet.
 This is the absolute minimum to feel comfortable when playing the game.
 Of course, the more space there is available, the better.

-See Also: 6 Best Folding Pool Tables In 2021
+See Also: 6 Best Folding Pool Tables

 Is a 6-foot pool table fine for children?